Prajit Kumar Das

 BaeBots - Coding-free platform to build smart, cuddly chatbots

-BaeBots is a platform to build chatbot interfaces to Institution specific information about people, places and events.
-Simply put, users of the chatbot can ask questions like "Who is Dr. Suess?", "Where is Dr. Suess's office?", "When is University Health Services open?" and get answers!
-Oh and it requires no coding!
+BaeBots was a platform to build chatbot interfaces to Institution specific information about people, places and events.
+Simply put, users of the chatbot could ask questions like "Who is Dr. Suess?", "Where is Dr. Suess's office?", "When is University Health Services open?" and get answers!
+Oh and it required no coding!
 Check out video to find out more App source

 mobipedia project name